 Walk into any grocery store, and you'll see that "clean" energy bars are everywhere.
-They now have their own aisles.
-They're even on those pesky shelves right next to the checkout, staring you down as your stomach grumbles.
+They have their own aisles... they're even on those pesky shelves right next to the checkout, staring you down as your stomach grumbles.

-We hate to break it to ya, but chances are that healthy energy bar is more similar to a Snickers than you think.
+We hate to break it to ya, but—as Jared describes in the video below—chances are that healthy energy bar is more similar to a Snicker's than you think.

-Chances are, it's full of sugar and starch.
+It's more than likely full of sugar and starch.
 And if it doesn't include sugar, it probably has some sort of artificial sweetener to make it taste palatable.
-It's probably also packed with cheap protein that can cause gut issues like bloating, gas and constipation.
+It's probably also packed with cheap protein that can cause a host of gut issues.
 Or, if the bar you've chosen actually is healthy, we'll bet it either tastes like cardboard, falls apart in the heat, or is very likely to chip a tooth when it gets cold.

 This is only the tip of the iceberg when it comes to the issues with these so-called “healthy” energy bars...